Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Vector Search with FAISS
 **💬 Quote of the Day:** "Learn from yesterday, live for today, hope for tomorrow." — Albert Einstein

+## 📅 2025-04-28
+**🧠 Learning Topic:** Data Drift Detection
+**💬 Quote of the Day:** "Courage is going from failure to failure without losing enthusiasm." — Winston Churchill